Hedgehogs in Scotland

-If you want to help hedgehogs thrive, there are plenty of things you can do to help.
+If you want to help hedgehogs thrive in Scotland, there are plenty of things you can do to help.

 Hedgehogs love hedges.
 I guess the clue is in the name!
 Not only do they provide shelter, they attract other insects that the hedgehogs love to feed on.
 Native is best, of course.
 Try hawthorn.

 Piles of Twigs and Leaves

 If you can, then create a large pile of twigs and leaves in a safe, sheltered corner of your garden which is sheltered from the rain.
 This will attract hedgehogs, worms and slugs.